ninewise/dissertation/umgap/paper.md

  UMGAP max sens.
 80.8%        77.7%        63.3%   58.9%   40.4%     31.1m     132.9GB
  CLARK                     71.4%       100.0%        27.9%  100.0%   44.6%     20.5m     342.3GB

  Table: MetaBenchmark performance metrics for ten metagenomics analysis tools sorted by precision.
 Average numbers for the six simulated data sets are given.
 Accuracy evaluated at the species level and reported as sensitivity, specificity, precision (positive predictive value), negative predictive value (NPV) and Matthew’s Correlation Coefficient (MCC).
 Index size reported for CLARK is the sum of the phylum (46.6GiB), genus (149.5GiB) and species (146.3GiB) indexes.
- Performance metrics at genus and phylum ranks can be found in Table
+The most optimal value for each performance metric has been marked in bold, indicating that no single tool/configuration is a clear winner across all performance metrics.
+Metrics at genus and phylum ranks can be found in Table \ref{genus-table} and Table
- \ref{genus-table} and Table \ref{phylum-table}.\label{species-table}
+ \ref{phylum-table}.\label{species-table}

  Tool                        Precision   Sensitivity   Specificity      NPV     MCC     Run time
  -------------------------- ----------  ------------  ------------  -------  ------  -----------